Fudan-iGEM/2024-wiki/src/measurement.md

 * it is very sensitive, making it ideal for detecting subtle growth differences, enabling efficient assessment of plasmid-induced metabolic changes[^3]
 * it is internally control, as the same starting culture being plot onto different plates with different conditions

-By utilizing Spot Assays, we can systematically identify optimal plasmid combinations that enhance *E. coli*’s performance in nickel-rich environments while minimizing metabolic burdens.
+To be specific, our measurement process is designed with rigorous internal controls, ensuring consistency across all experimental conditions.
+We use the same starting culture for each plate, plotting it onto different plates with varying conditions, including negative controls without induction and positive controls with well-characterized plasmids to validate the accuracy of our results.
+This approach allows for direct comparison of growth patterns under distinct environmental influences while maintaining a controlled baseline.
+These controls ensure precise calibration, reliable interpretation, and reproducibility of our findings.
+By utilizing Spot Assays, we can systematically assess the metabolic burden imposed by different plasmid combinations on *E. coli*, ensuring that the introduced plasmids do not compromise overall cellular performance under varying conditions.

 ## Spot Assay Protocol